byu-oit/byu-jwt-python/README.md

 ```

 ## Testing
-To run the integration tests do the following:

 You will need a file named ~/.byu/byu-jwt-python.yaml with the following contents.
 Get your info at https://api.byu.edu/store/site/pages/subscriptions.jag
 ```